isla-gg/isla-gg.github.io/blog.md

 ---
 layout: default
-title: Fucking Blog
+title: Blog
-description: This is a fucking blog page.
+description: This is a blog page.
 Enjoy it.
-permalink: /fucking-blog/
+permalink: /blog/
 ---

 {% for post in site.posts %}